 "Though I do not believe that a plant will spring up where no seed has been, I have great faith in a seed.
 Convince me that you have a seed there, and I am prepared to expect wonders." -Henry David Thoreau

 Spalding Garden Club is always engaging in great new programs.
 Some of them are highlighted to the right.
 To check out more about the latest news, click here.

 The Daffodil Mile Project is a joint endeavor of Spalding Garden Club and Sandy Springs Garden Club to plant a one-mile swath of daffodils along the Abernathy Greenway Linear Park, while also helping the families of Cancer patients with the proceeds from the sale of the daffodil bulbs.
+Bulbs have been planted and a Spring celebration in 2015 will mark the completion of the project.
 To find out more about this project click on Daffodil Mile in the Partner Links below.